Heiiji/sketchfab-viewer/README.md

 - Proficiency with Javascript/React
 - Interaction with our REST API
-- Sensivity to UX/UI topics
+- Sensivity to UX/UI topics, attention to detail

 As such, the exercise itself is rather open ended.
 Only a few key points are mandatory.
 Rest assured that we will evaluate any feature/element you add that goes beyond those key points to their proper value.